lsst-dm/dmtn-010/index.rst

  * More complicated distortion models immediately available to us.
  * API for adding additional models.
  * AST is written in C, so is callable from C++.
- * Python interface to AST already developed: pyast.
+ * Python interface to AST already developed: PyAST_.
  * Significant work already invested in performance, including a local linear approximation to a specified accuracy.
  * Signfiicant documentation already exists.

-..
-AST-disadvantage:
+.. _AST-as-is-disadvantage:

 Disadvantages
 ^^^^^^^^^^^^^^

  * Existing documentation often opaque.
- * pyast documentation very sparse.
+ * PyAST_ documentation very sparse.
  * Written in "Object Oriented C" - major long-term maintainability question.
  * API could use significant refactoring.
  * David Berry will very likely retire around the time of LSST commissioning: LSST-DM would become the de-facto owners of AST.

-.. abstractAST:
+.. _AST-abstract:

 4. Adopt Starlink AST with LSST C++ abstraction layer
 -----------------------------------------------------

-Instead of directly using AST_, we could wrap it a C++ abstraction layer, making the interface more similar to the current afw.wcs.
+Instead of directly using AST_, we could wrap it a C++ abstraction layer, making the interface more similar to the current afw.image.wcs.
 This would require more initial work than just using AST, and would require additional effort to write an interface for any part of AST that we did not wrap that we discovered we needed later.

-.. abstractAST-advantage:
+.. _AST-abstract-advantage:

 Advantages
 ^^^^^^^^^^^